Frank McEncroe: Early life and career

 McEncroe was born at Castlemaine, Victoria on 11 October 1908, the second son of Victoria-born parents Pierce Francis McEncroe, a wheelwright, and his wife Sarah Ann, née Desmond.
-Frank attended a local primary and acquired his secondary education at Marist Brothers College, Bendigo, where he obtained his certificate of merit.
-He then completed an apprenticeship as a boilermaker at Thompson's foundry, Castlemaine, where he worked for a time.
+Frank attended a local primary school and acquired his secondary education at Marist Brothers College, Bendigo.
+He then completed an apprenticeship as a boilermaker at a foundry in Castlemaine.

-During the Great Depression, McEncroe joined his father and two brothers on a dairy farm at Bendigo.
+During the Great Depression, McEncroe joined his father and brothers on a dairy farm at Bendigo.
 In the late 1930s he ran an outdoor catering business, selling pies, pasties and other types of takeaway food at race meetings, country shows and similar gatherings.
 During World War II he was the licensee at the Court House Hotel in Pall Mall, Bendigo, while also holding a boilermaker's position at the Bendigo Ordnance Factory.
-Following the war McEncroe resumed his outdoor catering business, which he now ran from his family's former dairy farm, gaining experience in the processing, packaging and snap-freezing of takeaway foods.
+Following the war McEncroe resumed his outdoor catering business.

 Invention of the Chiko Roll

-In 1950, inspired by Chinese chop suey rolls he saw being sold outside the Richmond Football Ground, McEncroe decided to try to develop a similar product of his own, one which he reportedly envisaged could be eaten with one hand while holding a beer in the other at a football match or other venue.
+In 1950, inspired by Chinese chop suey rolls he saw being sold at a VFL venue, McEncroe decided to try to develop a similar product of his own, one which he reportedly envisaged could be eaten with one hand while holding a beer in the other at a football match or other venue.
 The result was a product which was much larger and heavier than a conventional Chinese roll, but with somewhat similar ingredients and flavour.
-The roll was composed of "a mixture of cabbage, barley, carrots, celery, condiments and meat (beef or mutton) wrapped in an egg-batter dough".
+The roll was composed of cabbage, barley, carrots, celery, condiments and meat (beef or mutton) wrapped in an egg-batter dough.
 McEncroe initially prosaically named it the "Chicken Roll", but since it actually contained no chicken, he later reconsidered and dubbed it, simply, the "Chiko Roll".
-He launched his new product at the Wagga Wagga Show in 1951.
+He launched his new product in 1951.

 Later that year, McEncroe moved to Melbourne with his family and began producing Chiko Rolls with the help of a sausage machine from the back of a fish-shop in Moreland Road, Coburg.
-As sales began to pick up, he set up a larger plant in a Essendon North factory, where he began to progressively modernise the machinery and improve packaging, freezing and distribution facilities.
-A mutually beneficial relationship with a local firm, Floyd's iceworks, resulted in the amalgamation of the two companies in 1960 to form Frozen Food Industries Pty Ltd. The new company went public in 1963.
+As sales began to pick up, he set up a larger plant in an Essendon North factory.
+In 1960, his company merged with an iceworks firm to form Frozen Food Industries Pty Ltd. The new company went public in 1963.